PrismaQ/Ecommerce-Analysis/README.md

 - Drill-down options for detailed analysis.

 ## Data Sources
-Uses sample data in 'Orders.csv' and 'Details.csv'.
+Sample data 'Orders.csv' and 'Details.csv'.
 Update the source in Power BI with your own Excel or SQL data.
+It is a sample source anyways

+## Orders.csv information
+Contains 5 columns and 501 rows.
+Columns contain orderID, OrderDate, CustomerName, State, City.

 ## License
 Licensed under the MIT License.
 See 'LICENSE' for details.